-With over 35 years of home health care experience, Ms. Flannery is a frequent presenter at statewide and national conferences, and has held leadership positions in a number of industry associations.
+With 40 years of home health care experience, Ms. Flannery is a frequent presenter at statewide and national conferences, and has held leadership positions in a number of industry associations.
 In addition to being published in various home care journals, she has been a featured blogger on the Huffington Post.
 Ms. Flannery holds Bachelor and Master’s degrees from New York University.

 VNSNY CHOICE is an affiliate of the Visiting Nurse Service of New York, our nation’s largest not-for-profit home- and community-based health care organization.
 Dr. Abdelaal has been a frequent contributor to the Huffington Post and also contributes to Medium.